silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Previewable DataObjects

-History viewer will automatically detect and render a side-by-side preview panel for DataObjects that implement [CMSPreviewable](api:SilverStripe\ORM\CMSPreviewable).
+The history viewer will automatically detect and render a side-by-side preview panel for DataObjects that implement [CMSPreviewable](api:SilverStripe\ORM\CMSPreviewable).
 Please note that if you are adding this functionality, you will also need to expose the `AbsoluteLink` field in your GraphQL read scaffolding, and add it to the fields in `readOneMyVersionedObjectQuery`.